article updated in 2018

 Frankfurt’s market is also vast, spanning most of the city, and every turn holds new delights.
 Start off at the Römerberg and you can’t miss it.
 However, if it all feels a little overwhelming, there are guided tours for the first 3 weekends of December at 11:30am and 1:30pm.

 The normal German Christmas fare & crafts are available but if you’re looking for something Frankfurt-specific, then “Bethmännchen” are what you’re looking for.
 Marzipan men decorated with almond slices, their origin is a little disputed.
 The four almond slices adorning the Bethmann may represent each of the sons of a well-known banker family of old Frankfurt.
 Or alternatively the name derives from the word for “praying men” and the almond halves are meant to symbolise praying hands.
+The Frankfurt Christmas Market is one of the best German Christmas markets – and an excellent idea for your Christmas breaks in Europe.

 Copenhagen Christmas Markets by Lindsey from Seven Day Weekender